xuankimtran/docs-1/pages/katalon-studio/docs/getting-started.md

 * Download the [latest Katalon Studio version](https://www.katalon.com/download/).

-   Katalon Studio automatically detect a suitable version for your system, but you can also select a preferred one on the page.
+   Katalon Studio automatically detects a suitable version for your system, but you can also select a preferred one on the page.

 * Do a quick check on [System Requirements](/display/KD/System+Requirements) before using Katalon Studio.